khristianaarongarcia/endex/docs/mintlify/introduction.md

+---
+title: "Welcome to The Endex"
+description: "A dynamic market economy plugin for Minecraft servers with real-time pricing, virtual holdings, web dashboard, and addon support."
+---

 # Welcome

-> A dynamic market economy plugin for Minecraft servers with real-time pricing, virtual holdings, web dashboard, and addon support.

 ![The Endex Banner](https://i.imgur.com/onDbDSW.png)